Learn French with Books: 10 Fun French Children’s Books

 Author: René Goscinny

-Recommending comic books during book club hours might be considered a cardinal sin – but we’ll let that slide for now.
-With an comic book history as long and hilarious as that of France, you would be remiss to ignore such a valuable and entertaining resource.
-French comic books have a great deal of literary benefit.
+With a comic book history as long and hilarious as that of France, you would be remiss to ignore such a valuable and entertaining resource.
+French comic books have a great deal of literary benefits.

 5. “Le Petit Prince” / “The Little Prince”